CaOaC/Mitosis/README.md

 # MITOSIS

-Simulation tool for modeling motorized chromosome.
+Simulation tools for modeling the motorized chromosome.